CHAPTER 1

 In Matthew 2:16 we find a clue as to what the wise men said.
 Herod knew that if all infants two years old or younger were slaughtered, this would include the Christ child.
 Herod the monster would want to make sure that the Christ child was caught in the slaughter, and thus it seems reasonable that Herod would leave an ample margin (he would make his net wide enough).
 In other words, if he knew the child was four months old, he might say, "kill all the children from two and under to make sure we get Him."
 If he knew the child was two years old, he probably would have had all children three years old and under killed, just to make sure.
 Apparently the wise men began their journey when they saw the star (Matthew 2:2), and it probably would not have taken them any longer than a few months to reach Jerusalem from the East.
 Matthew 2:1 seems to imply that the wise men visited Jerusalem not too long after the birth of Christ.

-Therefore, it seems best to conclude that Christ was a few months old at this time (though there is no way to know exactly how old he was).
-It is certainly wrong to hold to the traditional concept that the wise men were present at the birth of Christ along with the Shepherds.
+Therefore, it seems best to conclude that Christ was a few months old at this time (though there is no way to know exactly how old He was).
+It is certainly wrong to hold to the traditional concept that the wise men were present at the birth of Christ along with the shepherds.
 The wise men did not find a babe lying in a manger; they found a young child who was in a house in Bethlehem (Matthew 2:11).

 How Many Babies Were Slaughtered?

 Probably less than 100 children were slaughtered.
-A.T.
-Robertson supposes that the number was between 15 and 20.
+A. T. Robertson supposes that the number was between 15 and 20.
 If it were a very large slaughter it would seem that Josephus the historian would have mentioned it (along with all the other horrible things about Herod which he does mention), but Josephus says nothing about the slaughter of the innocent children of Bethlehem.
 It seems that a very large slaughter would have made the "headlines."
 The bad news is that Herod did such a horrible deed.
 The good news is that the number of those who died was probably small.
+Even one baby slaughtered is a terrible thing, but we are thankful that this did not happen to a huge number of babies.

 Back to ACTION IN THE GOSPELS